spencer2502/CareSync/README.md

 - **Medical Record Management**:
   - Create and store medical records with file attachments.
   - Upload files to Cloudinary for secure storage.
+- **Blockchain-based Audit Logging**:
+  - Logs access events (view, update, share) to a blockchain stream for immutability.
+  - Provides a secure and transparent way to track access to medical records.

 ### Frontend